briannesbitt/Carbon/readme.src.md

 <a name="api-difference"/>
 ### Difference

-These functions always return the **toal difference** expressed in the specified time requested.
+These functions always return the **total difference** expressed in the specified time requested.
 This differs from the base class `diff()` function where an interval of 61 seconds would be returned as 1 minute and 1 second via a `DateInterval` instance.
 The `diffInMinutes()` function would simply return 1.
 All values are truncated and not rouned.
 Each function below has a default first parameter which is the Carbon instance to compare to, or null if you want to use `now()`.
 The 2nd parameter again is optional and indicates if you want the return value to be the absolute value or a relative value that might have a `-` (negative) sign if the passed in date is less than the current instance.
 This will default to true, return the absolute value.
 The comparisons are done in UTC.

 ```php
 // Carbon::diffInYears(Carbon $dt = null, $abs = true)